andreduvoisin/VeilgrinUI/README.md

 # VeilgrinUI

-World of Warcraft AddOn for a default yet minimalist user interface.
+World of Warcraft AddOn for a default yet minimalistic user interface

 ## References